orchetect/OSCKit/README.md

 ### Create OSC Server

 Create a server instance.
-A single global instance can be created one at app startup to receive OSC messages on a specific port.
+A single global instance is often created once at app startup to receive OSC messages on a specific port.
 The default OSC port is 8000 but it may be set to any open port if desired.

 ```swift
 let oscServer = OSCServer(port: 8000)